Leave It To Devo To Save The Day!!!

 The Wicker Breakdown:

-- Next, we have a behind the scenes movie sketch where Murray plays a Mobster who is shot by the cops and falls over the side of a building.
-They set up a couple jokes that don't really pay off because Belushi steps in as the stunt man and the focus of the sketch completely switches away from Murray.
-The sketch from that point on gets pretty funny as Belushi keep ruining the stunt by screaming like a baby due to the tiniest of injuries.
+Next, we have a behind the scenes movie sketch where Murray plays a Mobster who is shot by the cops and falls over the side of a building.
+They set up a couple jokes that don't really pay off because Belushi steps in as the stuntman and the focus of the sketch completely switched away from Murray.
+From that point on, the sketch gets pretty funny as Belushi keep ruining the stunt by screaming like a baby due to the tiniest of injuries.
 The sketch then ends with Belushi missing the stunt pad and dies from taking the tiny stunt fall.
 The sketch then ends with a quick joke that they are now going to use Belushi's body as the stunt dummy to throw off the top of a real building in order to make it more realistic.

-- Once again we have the new, hosted by Jane and Murray.
-Murray's delivery is still pretty weird but he toned it down from the last episode which is allowing it to grow on me even more.
+Once again we have the news, hosted by Jane and Murray.
+Murray's delivery is still pretty weird, but he toned it down from the last episode which is allowing it to grow on me even more.
 I also love that Jane continues to fight to deliver the news in a very proper manner.
-Dan Aykroyd rejoins the news and he is much better as a guest spot anchor.
+Dan Aykroyd rejoins the news, and he is much better as a guest spot anchor.

-- Larraine is then asleep in bed and gets woken by a wrong number call in the middle of the night from someone who is looking for her ex-boyfriend.
+Larraine is then asleep in bed and gets woken by a wrong number call in the middle of the night from someone who is looking for her ex-boyfriend.
 She gives the caller her ex's new number then turns to her just woken one-night stand.
-He tries to leave but she tells him to stay and they are interrupted by another phone call.
-This time it's the ex and the two start out fighting but then the conversation evolves to talk of making up, which gets her guest to double down on trying to get out of there.
+He tries to leave, but she tells him to stay, and they are interrupted by another phone call.
+This time it's the ex and the two start out fighting, but then the conversation evolves to talk of making up, which gets her guest to double down on trying to get out of there.
 She makes plans to meet her ex in a half hour then changes her tone toward her guest.
-Then as he leaves it's revealed to us that he was the pizza delivery guy from last night and he was still looking for his payment.
+Later as he leaves, it's revealed to us that he was the pizza delivery guy from last night and he was still looking for his payment.

-- The Gilda plays a lady cooking chicken who rambles on the phone about wanting to change her kids' names even though they are five and seven.
-I wasn't even sure if that was the main joke because I was so bored by the fake phone conversation.
-I kept waiting for some big payoff but it just ended when she hung up the phone.
+The Gilda plays a lady cooking chicken who rambles on the phone about wanting to change her kids' names even though they are five and seven.
+I wasn't even sure if that was the central joke because I was so bored by the fake phone conversation.
+I kept waiting for some big payoff, but it just ended when she hung up the phone.